Scaling Down Research Activity

 Information about conducting field research activities during the COVID-19 pandemic can be found on the Research Facilities FAQ.

-It is acceptable to start a sequence of work that can run for weeks and months, but only as long as it can be safely shutdown/ceased within one to two days during the sequence at any point.
+It is acceptable to start a sequence of work that can run for weeks and months, but only as long as it can be safely shutdown/ceased within five days during the sequence at any point.
 If there is a sequence of work that runs for weeks to months that would be lost if stopped in the middle of the sequence, and a research group leader feels that it is extremely important to be able to initiate and continue said research if the university goes to essential-only research activity, PIs must work with their department heads to initiate a written exception request.
-A description of the need for the exception, and steps which will be taken to ensure safe operation must be approved at the department level, sent to the college for approval, and then to Matthew Mench, interim vice chancellor for research, (firstname.lastname@example.org) for approval.
+A description of the need for the exception, and steps which will be taken to ensure safe operation must be approved at the department level, sent to the college for approval, and then to Matthew Mench, interim vice chancellor for research, (email@example.com) for approval.

 We remain flexible and creative in addressing the needs of our students to make progress toward degrees and meeting the needs of our research programs, while maintaining a maximum possible level of safety in our labs and shops.
 To achieve this outcome, we are seeking a significant reduction in on-campus lab and shop activity.
 The goal is to reduce activity as much as possible, with as few people as possible, while maintaining the ability to continue to complete required progress for the students and sponsors.